incllude/PorousMediaGeneration/README.md

-# Porous Media Generation
+# CT Data Generation Framework

-A deep learning framework for synthetic generation of porous media structures using diffusion models and flow matching techniques.
-This project enables controllable generation of both segmentation masks and tomographic images of porous materials with specified porosity characteristics.
+A deep learning framework for synthetic generation of CT (Computed Tomography) data with corresponding segmentation masks using diffusion models and flow matching techniques.
+This project enables controllable generation of both segmentation masks and tomographic images for various applications, with porous media generation serving as a demonstration example.

 ## Overview

-This repository implements a two-stage generative pipeline for porous media synthesis:
+This repository implements a two-stage generative pipeline for CT data synthesis:

-1. **Segmentation Generation**: Generation of 3D porous structure segmentation masks with controllable porosity
+1. **Segmentation Generation**: Generation of 3D structure segmentation masks with controllable properties
 2. **Tomogram Generation**: Translation of segmentation masks to realistic tomographic images

 The framework supports multiple generative algorithms including Probabilistic Flow Matching (PFM), Segmentation Guided Diffusion Models (SGDM), and Discrete Denoising Diffusion Probabilistic Models (D3PM).

+While the default configuration and pre-trained models are optimized for porous media structures, the underlying architecture and approach are general-purpose and can be adapted for any CT imaging application.

 ## Project Structure